programmerwali/Her-AI-Girlfriend/README.md

 ![Samantha](samantha-1.png)

 ## 💖 What is Samantha?
 A while ago, I watched *Her* and thought, "Why not make my own AI girlfriend?"
-So here’s Samantha, an AI-powered conversational partner who flirts, remembers, and maybe even steals your heart (no refunds if she does).
+So here’s Samantha, an AI powered conversational partner who flirts, remembers, and maybe even steals your heart (no refunds if she does).

-Ever wished you could have your own *Her* moment?
-Well, now you can! *Samantha* is an AI-powered conversational girlfriend, built to be charming, playful, emotionally intelligent, and—dare I say—maybe even make you feel a little too attached.
+you could have your own *Her* moment?
+Well, now you can! *Samantha* is an AI powered conversational girlfriend, built to be charming, playful, emotionally intelligent, and dare I say maybe even make you feel a little too attached.
 (Don’t worry, she won’t ghost you.)

 ## 🚀 Features
 ✅ **Emotional & Playful Conversations** – Samantha laughs, teases, and flirts with you.